Pathoschild/smapi-mod-dump/source/Better Ranching/README.md

 ----

 # Stardew Valley Mod - Better Ranching
-Stardew Valley mod that prevents doomed milking/shearing attempts and adds an indicator when animals can be petted, milked, or sheared: https://www.nexusmods.com/stardewvalley/mods/859/
+Stardew Valley mod that prevents failing milking/shearing attempts and adds an indicator when animals can be petted, milked, or sheared: https://www.nexusmods.com/stardewvalley/mods/859/

 Compatible with Stardew Valley 1.5.0+ on Linux, Mac, and Windows.
 Requires SMAPI 3.0 or later.

-**New Update (1.8.0):** Updated to work with Stardew Valley v1.5 and fixed zoom / UI scaling issues!
-Shout out to [corrinr](https://github.com/corrinr) for releasing an unofficial patch while I worked on this!
+**New Update 1.8.1 (2/13/21):** Added API so that other mods can use the pet / item bubbles.
+This was requested for compatibility for the fantastic [Horse Overhaul mod!](https://www.nexusmods.com/stardewvalley/mods/7911)

 ![Preview image](/better_ranching_preview.gif)